manzt/anywidget/docs/src/pages/en/jupyter-widgets-the-good-parts.md

 layout: ../../layouts/MainLayout.astro
 ---

-_This section is largely adapted from
+_This post is largely adapted from
 ["Building a Custom Widget"](https://ipywidgets.readthedocs.io/en/8.0.2/examples/Widget%20Custom.html) in the Jupyter Widgets documentation.
-I'd hoped to avoid separately documenting the Jupyter Widgets API, but their tutorial mixes boilerplate/packaging details with essential Jupyter Widget - and therefore **anywidget** - "concepts"_
+I'd hoped to avoid separately documenting the Jupyter Widgets API, but their tutorial mixes boilerplate/packaging details with core "concepts" to Jupyter Widgets.
+Below is an attempt to distill these concepts for **anywidget** authors._

 ## The Widget Front End

-This section is intended to contextualize the Jupyter Widget documentation for the **anywidget** developer.
+This section frames the Juptyer Widgets documentation in the context of **anywidget**.
 Remember that **anywidget** is just abstraction over traditional Jupyter Widgets that removes boilerplate and packaging details.

 ### Comparison with traditional Jupyter Widgets

-**anywidget** primarily simplies creating your widget's front-end code.
-The only requirement is that the JavaScript you write is valid ESM and exports a function called `render`.
-**anywidget's** `render` function just an alias for the traditional [`DOMWidgetView.render`](https://ipywidgets.readthedocs.io/en/8.0.2/examples/Widget%20Custom.html#Render-method) method, except that your Widget's view is passed as the first argument.
+**anywidget** simplies creating your widget's front-end code.
+Its only requirement is that your widget front-end code is a valid [JavaScript module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and exports a function called `render`.
+This `render` function just an alias for the traditional [`DOMWidgetView.render`](https://ipywidgets.readthedocs.io/en/8.0.2/examples/Widget%20Custom.html#Render-method) method, except that your Widget's view is passed as the first argument.